tilt-dev/tilt.specs/container_restart_without_docker.md

 To accomplish this, we need these things:

-1. Implement a wrapper script that handles restarting the process.
+1. Implement a wrapper script that handles restarting the process (already implemented [here](https://github.com/windmilleng/rerun-process-wrapper)).
 2. Have Tilt put that wrapper script in any `live_update`-enabled images it builds.
 3. Have Tilt change the entrypoint for any `live_update`-enabled images to call